mearlboro/mearlboro.github.io/experience.md

 ### Pureeros
 #### Chief Technical Officer
 ##### 2015 - 2017
-[Pureeros](https://pureeros.com) is a start-up dedicated to the empowering of women and the expression of their sexualty.
+[Pureeros](https://pureeros.com) is a start-up dedicated to the empowering of women and the expression of their sexuality.
 As Pureeros was starting out, I acted as the chief technical officer, coordinating the technical side as well as joining the co-founders in meetings with investors and partners.
 I have developed the e-commerce platform and the blog using Magento and Wordpress.
 <br/>
 <br/>